amckennafoster/nbidata/docs/specs/specs.md

 ## Controlled Vocabularies

 These lists are either specified by Zenodo or created specifically for NBI.
+To add a term to an NBI controlled vocabulary (Geographic Location, Specific Location, Study Type, or Method) opn the Controlled-Vocabulary Google sheet in the NBI Google Drive.
+You must add the term to each applicable list.
+For example, here are the steps to add "Lily Pond" to the Specific Location lists:
+1. In the Controlled Vocabulary sheet, add Lily Pond to the bottom of Specific Location1
+2. Highlight the Specific Location1 terms and sort alphabetically
+3. Copy and Paste that full list into each of the other five Specific Location columns.
+4. Add any other terms to other columns as needed.
+5. Scroll to the right and hit the button that "Update Form" (This will take up to a minute so be patient)

+The last step puts all your updates into the Metadata Form dropdowns.

 #### Geographic Location